sbecka/traveling-journal-api/README.md

 **Get a specific journal by id:** GET /api/journals/:journal_id `Protected`

-URL: :journal_id is the ID of the journal.
+URL- :journal_id is the ID of the journal.

 #### Success Response: 200 OK